Frequently Asked Questions

 You can get a quote by calling to speak with one of our security experts directly (800-440-1662) or you can Request a Quote Online

 The cost of a camera security system can range drastically depending on the application and environment the system will be used in.
-It's best to speak to one of our trained professionals about the different types,and price rages, of systems we offer.
-Our experts will work with your budget and help you find the best products to accomplish your security goals, weather you're a home owner, a small businessman, or a large multinational corporation.
+It's best to speak to one of our trained professionals about the different types and price ranges, of systems we offer.
+Our experts will work with your budget and help you find the best products to accomplish your security goals, whether you're a home owner, a small businessman, or a large multinational corporation.

 Camera Security Now provides customer surveillance solutions to large and small facilities nationwide.
 When you consult with one of our security camera experts they will make sure you receive the cameras, and the infrastructure to support them, that are right for your physical plant.
 Understanding the environment a security camera system is to be used in is a key part of our consulting process.
 So, rest assured, our cameras are suited for large facilities.